Key precept: Freedom is won through natality – the birth of a helpless infant.

 In World War II, the Jewish left played a major part in resistance to Nazism.
 For example, Bundists and left Zionists were key in Żydowska Organizacja Bojowa and the Warsaw Ghetto Uprising.

-There is a reason why we describe the beginning of a new nation as a “birth” and call the individual who engineered the new entity its “father”.
+There is a reason why we describe the beginning of a new nation as a “birth” and call the individual who, like the Turkish leader Mustafa Kemal, formed the new nation, its “father”.
 We also understand that the “birth of a nation” more often than not occurs with bloodshed.
 No doubt one reason God refers to the transition into spiritual life as “birth” is that it is bloody and entails a risk of death to the one undergoing the birthing process.
-How many martyrs died, in addition to the Chosen One/Christ, to bring new life into being?
+How many martyrs died, in addition to the Chosen One / Christ, to bring new life into being?

 In 1947, in the wake of the St. Louis failed immigration tragedy, the Haganah, the Jewish underground outlawed by the British rulers of Palestine, packed 4,515 Jewish illegal immigrants onto a scrapped vessel designed to hold 500, for a 7 day run from France to Palestine.
 It was impossible for that leaky vessel captained by a 23 year old sailor and filled to overflowing with the frail, emaciated victims of the death camps, including women and 655 children, to outrun or outfight the navy that had launched Britain to, and maintained her at, an unprecedented level of world power for 200 years.
 What were they thinking?